-In the template design of AnQi CMS, we often encounter scenarios where we need to temporarily store or pass data.
-To make the template code clearer, more readable, and more powerful, AnQi CMS provides a mechanism for defining and using custom variables, of which the most commonly used is{% with %}Tags and{% set %}Tags.
-They can help us flexibly handle data in templates, avoiding repeated calculations or passing complex objects.
+In AnQi CMS template design, we often encounter scenarios where we need to temporarily store or pass data.
+To make the template code clearer, more readable, and powerful, AnQi CMS provides a mechanism for defining and using custom variables, of which the most commonly used is{% with %}Tags and{% set %}Labels.
+They can help us handle data flexibly in templates, avoiding redundant calculations or passing complex objects.

-Understanding the basics of variables in AnQiCMS templates
+Understand the basics of variables in AnQiCMS templates.

-{% with %}Tags are used to temporarily define one or more variables within a specific code block in a template.
-These variables are only valid within this{% with %}and{% endwith %}valid between, once out of this range, they will become invalid.
+{% with %}The tag is used to temporarily define one or more variables within a specific code block in a template.
+These variables are only valid in this{% with %}and{% endwith %}Between valid, once out of this range, they will become invalid.
 This scope limitation, makes{% with %}Very suitable for local optimization or passing specific parameters to included template fragments.

 {% with variable_name="值", another_variable="另一个值" %}